 On Informatica, we find the definition of TDM as – “the creation of non-production data sets that reliably mimic an organization’s actual data so that system and application developers can perform rigorous and valid system tests.”

 In simple terms, Test data management (TDM), is a process which involves management- planning, design, storage and retrieval of test data.
-TDM ensures that test data is of high quality, appropriate quantity, proper format and fulfills the requirement of testing data in a timely manner.
+TDM ensures that test data is of high quality, appropriate quantity, proper format and fulfils the requirement of testing data in a timely manner.

 To create test data there are three approaches:

-1. Copy production data
+1. Copy Production Data

 i.
 The actual production databases are copied or cloned in this approach.